Lacordaire Academy: Academic Rigor with a Wholesome Childhood

-Lacordaire Academy’s three-acre campus blends a wholesome, small-school education with an academic rigor that prepares graduates to enter the world.
-The college preparatory school provides a coed education from pre-K through eighth grade, and an all-women’s Upper School.
+Lacordaire Academy’s three-acre campus in Upper Montclair blends a smallschool education with rigorous academics that prepare graduates to enter the world.
+The 104-yearold independent college prep school offers a co-ed education from pre-K through eighth grade, and an all-girls Upper School.

-Lacordaire was founded in 1920 by the Sisters of St. Dominic of Caldwell, as a French-English school for girls.
-It has evolved into Lower, Middle and Upper Schools led by a veteran leadership team that works together to uphold Dominican values.
+Lacordaire was founded by the Sisters of St. Dominic as a French-English school for girls.
+It has since evolved into a co-ed Lower and Middle and an all-girls Upper School led by a leadership team that upholds Dominican values of scholarship, moral character and care for the common good.
+Every Lacordaire student participates in community service, such as volunteering at food pantries, senior centers and environmental clean-ups.

 155 Lorraine Ave., Upper Montclair